Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/0-introduction.md

 - Perform aggregations such as calculating the mean across multiple values
 - Create visualizations to illustrate your conclusions

-Python has a number of features and libraries to make analyzing and manipulating data easy.
+Python has a number of features to make analyzing and manipulating data easy.
 Python itself has data structures that you can use to store and manipulate data.
 Popular libraries such as [NumPy](https://www.numpy.org/), [Pandas](https://pandas.pydata.org/), and [Matplotlib](https://matplotlib.org/) expand Python's power and make it the perfect tool for the job.
+With this in mind, you set out to brush up on your Python and learn about some of the language features such as *comprehensions* and *lambdas* that you didn't learn in school.
+And you resolve to deliver your conclusions on time and under budget by leveraging libraries wherever possible.

 ## Learning objectives